 Solution: First, identify whether you need to take your carburetor apart to clean it.
 Confirm you are getting fuel to the carburetor.
-If you are not getting fuel, check for restrictions in the fuel line, fuel filter and fuel pump.
+If you are not getting fuel, check for restrictions in the fuel line, fuel filter, and fuel pump.

 If your SCAG mower starts and won’t continue to run, you will need to remove your carburetor and take it apart for cleaning.
 Check out this article for help with disassembling and cleaning the carburetor on your SCAG lawn mower.

-Bad Fuel Cap on a SCAG Lawn Mower
+Bad Fuel Cap

-Without a vent the fuel tank will form a vacuum keeping fuel from flowing out of the tank.
+Without a vent, the fuel tank will form a vacuum keeping fuel from flowing out of the tank.
 This vent can be plugged causing your mower not to get the fuel it needs to run.

 Let it continue to run for a while to see if it runs sluggish and dies.
 If it does and then starts up again after you remove the cap, there’s a good chance the cap is bad.

-Solution: Replace your SCAG fuel cap.
+Solution: Replace your gas cap.

 Still Experiencing Problems with Your SCAG Lawn Mower?